Heat Waves in India:

 The India Meteorological Department (IMD) plays a vital role in weather forecasting including Heat Waves.

 As per the Indian Meteorological Department ( IMD), when the temperature reaches 40 degrees and above in plains areas and 30 degrees or more in hilly areas, then it is considered a Heat Wave.
-It is considered a "Severe Heat Wave" when the temperature reaches 46.4 degrees or more in the Plain region.
+It is regarded as a "Severe Heat Wave" when the temperature reaches 46.4 degrees or more in the Plain region.

 As per estimates,